SungJJinKang/DoomsEngine/README.md

   * C++17
   * C# ( used for making engine tools )
-  * Target Compiler : only MSVC ( clang is used for generating reflection data )
+  * Target Compiler : MSVC ( clang is used for generating reflection data )

 ## Implemented features